-Briefing explores associations between air pollution and health outcomesFebruary 17th, 2013 in Health /
+Briefing explores associations between air pollution and health outcomesFebruary 17, 2013 in Medicine & Health / Health

 Lance Waller, PhD, chair of Biostatistics and Bioinformatics at Emory's Rollins School of Public Health, will present preliminary work that explores relationships between high-levels of air pollution exposure and health effects at a press briefing hosted by the American Association for the Advancement of Science on February 17.

 During the briefing, Waller will summarize his joint work with the Southeastern Center for Air Pollution Epidemiology (SCAPE), funded by the Environmental Protection Agency.
 SCAPE tests air pollution levels in various areas of Metro Atlanta and their health effects, based on data from associated emergency room visits, in order to determine relationships to exposure.
 Waller's research will assess the general findings of SCAPE to identify spatial uncertainties in exposures.